 The Holy Card Collection, numbering over 1000 cards dating from the nineteenth century to the present and printed in the United States, Canada, France, Italy, Belgium, and other countries, provides an excellent primary resource for Catholic spirituality.
 The cards are arranged in broad subject areas (e.g. Crucifixion; Our Lady of Fatima; Male Saints).

 The Liturgical Books Collection consists of some 300 volumes of liturgical texts published between 1850 and 1960.
 The collection includes missals, breviaries, rituals, pontificals, and other official texts used in the liturgy.
 These older liturgical books (almost all in Latin) are often of interest not only for their textual content but also for their elaborate leather bindings and beautiful illustrations.

-The Rare Book Collection consists of over 30,000 volumes ranging from the earliest days of printing through the twentieth century, as well as several manuscripts.
+The Rare Book Collection consists of approximately 150 volumes ranging from the earliest days of printing through the twentieth century, as well as several manuscripts.
 The collection offers a rich resource for the study of: Systematic Theology (particularly Patristics), Canon Law, and Church History (particularly the history of the Church in the United States, with a significant amount of anti-Catholic material).
-There are smaller holdings in Sacred Scripture, Classics, and early American History
+There are smaller holdings in Sacred Scripture, Classics, and early American History.